-Officially, Cambodia visa is on arrival for citizens of all countries including Pakistan.
-Cambodia also has an evisa system online, I used that service and got an evisa in advance before traveling to Cambodia. it costs $36 USD.
 I was asked many questions by AirAsia staff at Bangkok airport when I was going to Cambodia.
-I had to show my return ticket, hotel booking and they also asked for invitation letter, which I didn’t have.
+I had to show my return ticket, hotel booking and they also asked for an invitation letter, which I didn’t have.

 Airport to My Hotel

 Phnom Penh is the capital of Cambodia.
-I arrived there, the airport is not very big. outside the airport, there are official taxis and tuk tuk. the official taxi cost around $12 to city center and the Tuk Tuk will cost around $6.
-Cambodian currency is called “Riel” and as of February 2018 1 USD is equal to 4015 Cambodian Riel. it takes around 40 minutes from the Airport to city center/downtown Phnom Penh. it can take less if traffic is not jam.
+I arrived there; the Airport is not very big.
+Outside the Airport, there are official taxis and a tuk-tuk service.
+The official taxi cost around $12 to the city center, and the Tuk Tuk will cost around $6.
+Cambodian currency is called “Riel,” and as of January 2019, 1 USD is equal to 4015 Cambodian Riel.
+It takes about 40 minutes from the Airport to the city center/downtown Phnom Penh.
+It can take less if traffic is not jam.

 Accommodation, Food & Transport in Phnom Penh